Tomomikomo/Clockcat/README.md

 # Clockcat

-Simple clock app for Android unable to work in the background
+Simple clock app for android that can't work in background